-Monthly resident meetings will soon commence again however, they will be in a slightly different format to previous years.
-The DT staff in each unit will conduct a small meeting with the residents in their unit and then the DT staff will meet with Management to discuss all concerns, suggestions and compliments raised.
-As always, if resident's are unwell or do not wish to attend the meeting but they would like something to be discussed they can tell Tash or Linda beforehand and they will discuss on their behalf.
+Resident meetings, albeit spur of the moment, have commenced again this year in between lockdowns.
+All residents and families are welcome to request a copy of the minutes from the DT staff (Tash, Linda, Easter or Rhiannon) at any time.
+If resident's are unwell or do not wish to attend the meeting but they would like something to be discussed they can tell Tash or Linda beforehand and they can discuss on their behalf.